 The countdown to booking season is on so, regardless of whether you are wrapping up your last few summer weddings or can’t be found because your status is “poolside, cocktail in hand,” it’s time to start preparing.
 So today, we’re adding to your to-do list (#sorrynotsorry) to make sure that when those couples start knocking, you’re ready to rock!

-Set Up Your Lead Capture Form
+Set Up Your Lead Contact Form

 It’s important to make it easy for couples to get in touch with you to inquire about your services.
 And, it’s also important to keep on top of moving those leads through your booking process.
-So, one of the first things you should make sure you’ve completed prior to the rush is your Lead Capture Form.
+So, one of the first things you should make sure you’ve completed prior to the rush is your Lead Contact Form.

-Setting up your lead capture form not only makes it easy for your potential clients, it makes it easy for you!
+Setting up your lead contact form not only makes it easy for your potential clients, it makes it easy for you!
 Because, when someone fills out the form and clicks Submit all of the information is automatically dropped into your Lead Manager and, once you book them, you can create a project from their Lead Record in just one click!

 - Write a welcome message (this will appear below your logo and above the form fields)

-- Upload your logo in the form preview section
+- Upload your logo in the form preview section (if you haven’t already)

 Update Your Templates